 Plan of Bab al Makina.
 The stage is on the left.

-- June is hot – expect temperatures in the 30s C (in the 90s F) or more.
+- Mid-September is still warm – expect temperatures in the 30s C (in the 90s F) or more.
 However, weather can be variable: it can rain.
 It’s best to bring layers, something waterproof, a sunhat and a fan.

 - Seats are fairly comfortable.
 In some venues, there are no chairs, but carpets on the floor to sit on.
 Bring a shooting stick if necessary but be sure to sit on the edge of the audience so you don’t block the view of people sitting on the ground.

 - Reserve your accommodation in good time as guesthouses closest to festival venues fill up quickly.
-Getting to the venues is always on foot, except for the Ibn Danan Synagogue in the Mellah, for which you could take a taxi.
-It’s about 25 minutes’ walk from Batha.
+Getting to the venues is always on foot.

 Where can I buy tickets?

-You can now buy them online through the festival website, though it’s only in French so far.
+You will be able to buy them online through the festival website.
 Once you’ve paid you get a receipt which you can exchange for tickets at the first concert you attend (ie do only have to make the exchange once).
 You can buy tickets at the door, too.

 When should I start thinking about accommodation?

 Straight away.
 Guesthouses convenient for festival venues are the first to sell out.
 As most guesthouses do not require a deposit in advance, you can book straight away.
 If you need to cancel, do so at least one month in advance to avoid cancellation fees.
-Check out our selection of guesthouses here (we have plenty of others, too).
 Let us know how many rooms and beds you require, give us your dates and an idea of your budget.
 We’ll then send you some options.

 What else is there to do in Fez?